CARES Act FAQ

 Who can apply for CARES Act funds?

-- Students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), may receive emergency financial aid grants (completed a 2019-2020 FAFSA) and
+- Students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), may receive emergency financial aid grants and

 - Students who have incurred expenses related to the disruption of campus operations due to coronavirus that have affected their cost of attendance (COA) and

 - Students who are degree-seeking undergraduate or graduate students and

 - Students who are currently enrolled in the Fall Quarter 2020 at Louisiana Tech University and were not enrolled exclusively in online programs prior to the COVID-19 emergency and

 - Students who have completed a 2020-2021 FAFSA and

 - Students who have completed all documents required to be considered for federal financial aid in the Office of Financial Aid and